Skip to content

 • Last sync time

-• CalDAV/CardDAV URLs with copy buttons
+• Per-account CalDAV/CardDAV URLs with copy buttons

 • Recent sync log